MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/education/higherEducation/GrantApplicant.md

 ms.author: nebanfic
 ---

-# Program Version
+# Grant Applicant

-The master list of all program versions defined by the institution.
+This entity is used as an internship application form and to store the list of students who have applied to a particular internship.

- Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/education/higherEducation/ProgramVersion.cdm.json" target="_blank">GitHub</a>.
+ Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/core/applicationCommon/foundationCommon/crmCommon/accelerators/education/higherEducation/GrantApplicant.cdm.json" target="_blank">GitHub</a>.

 ## Instances

 Instances of this entity are listed below.

-- /crmCommon/accelerators/education/higherEducation/ProgramVersion
+- /crmCommon/accelerators/education/higherEducation/GrantApplicant

 ## Traits